Continuation..

 others.122

-Experience: Modern American and European Variations on Universal Theme
+Experience: Modern American and European Variations on a Universal Theme

 Cambridge Review (June 1989), 73, emphasis added.